1099 Forms

 Before you file, Tax1099 helps you run multiple layers of validation to ensure your forms are error-free.
 These checks include IRS TIN and name matching, USPS address verification, and automatic missing or invalid field detection.
 If any issue or error is detected, it will be flagged for correction.

 After entering and validating the data, you will receive a comprehensive preview page showing Box 1 totals and all payer and recipient details.
 This gives you a final opportunity to review the form for accuracy.
-Once reviewed, click "Submit for Filing," and your form will be securely sent to the IRS.
+Once reviewed, click "Submit for Filing," and your form will be securely transmitted to the IRS.

 If your landlord (recipient) has opted for a digital recipient's copy, you must deliver them before the due date.
 Tax1099 offers IRS-compliant e-delivery via secured portal with dashboard tracking to check if the form is accepted or rejected.
 There's also a print-and-mail option for those who prefer paper filing.